 Since the age of wooden vessels, the US Navy served as a quasi-diplomat, bringing American values and aid to distant shores.
 After the conflagration of World War II, the fleet returned to its diplomatic mission.
 There was a genuine concern of Communism spreading from Eastern Europe to the rim of the Mediterranean.
-The Navy concluded that 'show the flag' exercises and humanitarian aid would bolster governments in the region.
+The Navy thought 'show the flag' exercises and humanitarian aid would bolster governments in the region.
 Randolph's first post-war cruise, in 1946, sent the ship into the Mediterranean, visiting Italy, Greece, Turkey, and Lebanon.
 The war ravaged people came out in droves to get a glimpse of the carrier.
 Deployments like these by Randolph and other capital ships reaffirmed America's leadership in global dynamics, and peacefully prevented a Communist takeover of the Mediterranean.
+The Soviets found the Randolph's trip especially galling but were helpless to restrict her movements.
 However, in the post-war era a 6,700-ship navy is unaffordable.
 On February 25, 1948, Randolph was decommissioned, but sleeps lightly because a troubled world will call her back.

 Map from Randolph's 1946 cruise book

-The reception to Randolph in Turkey was overwhelming.
+The reception in Turkey was overwhelming.
 Hordes crowded the waterfront, while the media reported widely on the carrier's visit.

 USS Randolph in Portsmouth, England, during 1947 call.
 Essex-class carriers were normally the most prestigious vessels in port.
 However, during this visit, Randolph relinquished that honor to the small wooden sailing ship at left, which is non other than HMS Victory -- flagship of the Battle of Trafalgar.